Employee voice and the modern company

 ‘Shareholders or Stakeholders?
 Enlightened corporate governance for our times’

-- September 2017 report launch: ‘Everyone’s Business: Employee Voice and the Modern Firm’
+- Autumn 2017 report launch: ‘Everyone’s Business: Employee Voice and the Modern Firm’